dharmit/syscalls/src/cat-filename.md

 Using `mmap` doesn't actually read the file, but creates a mapping in the memory of the size of the file.
 However, in this particular case, the value for `fd` (file descriptor) is -1.
 The value for the flags is bitwise OR of `MAP_PRIVATE` and `MAP_ANONYMOUS`.
-It took me hours reading various answers and blogs on the Internet, but my understanding is that this call is meant to [increase the heap memory](https://stackoverflow.com/a/39903701/395670) by 8192 bytes.
+It took me hours reading various answers and blogs on the Internet, and my final understanding is that this particular call is meant to [increase the heap memory](https://stackoverflow.com/a/39903701/395670) by 8192 bytes.
+The return value `0x7f390c25a000` is the pointer in the virtual memory to the area where this heap memory was created.

+There are more calls to `mmap` in the output we're walking through, and I expect them to be doing different things.
 Some useful links for mmap - [1](https://sasha-f.medium.com/why-mmap-is-faster-than-system-calls-24718e75ab37), [2](https://stackoverflow.com/questions/1739296/malloc-vs-mmap-in-c),
 [3](https://unix.stackexchange.com/questions/389124/understanding-mmap).
 Phew!